-So I started to teach some of my clients a little bit about meditation, with the understanding that — not always — but often physical pain is rooted in deep patterns of mind.
+I started to teach some of my clients a little bit about meditation, with the understanding that — not always — but often physical pain is rooted in deep patterns of mind.
 As a result of contemplative practice, people started feeling better and getting positive results, so I continued to teach about consciousness and its effects on our lives.

-Soken: Well, one of the things that people really struggle with is a false sense of scarce time, and urgency.
+Soken: Well, for example, one of the things that people really struggle with is a false sense of urgency.
 And when people feel that they are under time pressure, their bodies get tight.
-They experience stress hormones that impair mental judgment, sleep, and cause inflammation of the body’s tissues, which is a source of disease.
+Also, the body generates stress hormones that impair mental judgment, sleep, and cause inflammation of the body’s tissues, which is a source of disease.

-That’s a simple example, but there are many thoughts that we have, for example, that the world is antagonistic, or that people want us to fail, or that someone is out to get us, that create and excite the fight or flight stress responses that degenerate the flesh.
+That’s a simple example, but there are many thoughts that we have.
+For example: that the world is antagonistic, or that people want us to fail, or that someone is out to get us.
+Such thoughts excite fight-or-flight stress responses that degenerate the flesh.

-So, in teaching different meditations and various spiritual views I have helped my clients to re-frame their experience, see new possibilities and also simply relax.
+So, in teaching different meditations and various spiritual views I have helped my clients to re-frame their experience, see new possibilities, and simply relax.
 These teachings have helped people who are suffering physically, emotionally and spiritually.

-Soken: I think that Contemplative Practice is a field of study that offers a possibility for us as a civilisation and as individuals to reduce burnout, and bring more empathy and goodness into the world.
+Soken: I think that Contemplative Practice is a field of study that offers a possibility for us as a civilization and as individuals to reduce burnout, and bring more empathy and goodness into the world.

-Contemplation has traditionally been held in the confines of religious traditions, but the barriers between the sacred and secular worlds are dissolving.
-As everyday life becomes more informed by thoughtful, reflective practices and as spiritual ethics and values are practiced with more and more vigor, I believe that a new level of understanding is emerging in culture.
+Contemplation has traditionally been held hostage by religious traditions, but the barriers between the sacred and secular worlds are dissolving.
+As everyday life becomes more informed by thoughtful, reflective practices, and as spiritual ethics and values are practiced with more and more vigor, I believe that a new level of understanding is emerging in culture.

-I feel great things can come of this: more kindness, more innovation, happier lives, more meaningful lives, more purposeful lives, more empathy to make for an overall better society capable of cooperation and collaboration while being able to acknowledge both equality and differences.
+I feel great things can come of this: more kindness, more innovation, happier lives, more meaningful lives, more purposeful lives, and more compassion to make for an overall better society capable of cooperation and collaboration while being able to acknowledge both equality and difference.

-Q: What are some of your proudest professional achievements in this field of meditation and teaching and mindfulness?
+Q: What are some of your proudest professional achievements in this field of meditation, teaching, and mindfulness?

-Soken: We created a free course in cooperation with the UC Berkeley’s Greater Good Science Center that is a series of exercises and lessons that are scientifically proven to help people establish a practice and bring more happiness into the world.
+Soken: We created a free course in cooperation with UC Berkeley’s Greater Good Science Center: a series of exercises and lessons that are scientifically proven to help people bring more happiness into the world.
 Making this material more and more accessible to people via the internet is an exciting project.

 I’ve seen remarkable transformation with people over the years.
-I guess this is the part where I talk about how as a result of this work many people have made a more money, or were able to have children, or start great businesses.
+I guess this is the part where I talk about how as a result of this work many people have made more money, or were able to have children, or start great businesses.
 And it’s true, I’ve helped people do all that.
-Clients have doubled their income in a year, had children when they were previously unsuccessful, started innovative businesses that propelled them out of their day jobs etc.
+Clients have doubled their income in a year, had children when they were previously unsuccessful, started innovative businesses that freed them from day-jobs they didn’t like, etc.

-But what honestly, I am happiest about, (proud is not quite my kind of word), but what I enjoy seeing is when people understand the possibilities and importance of living a spiritual or contemplative life.
+But what I’m honestly happiest about, (proud is not quite my kind of word), what I enjoy seeing is when people grasp the possibilities and importance of living a spiritual life.

-It is hard to quantify a person’s understanding, but when a client understands how a contemplative approach can be applied to and improve their own life and that in doing so they can make life better for all life and everyone around them, this, to me, is a great accomplishment.
+It is hard to quantify a person’s understanding, but when a client understands how a contemplative approach can be applied to and improve their life and that in doing so they can make life better for all life and everyone around them, this, to me, is a great accomplishment.

-I believe we need more intelligent spirituality in the world, and I am most proud when I see an intelligent spiritual life become stronger, more active, more realized and articulate in the world and in the people I work with.
+I believe we need more intelligent spirituality in the world, and I’m most proud when I see intelligent spiritual life become stronger, more active, more realized and articulate in the world and in the people I work with.

 Q: This leads into the next question.
 What are some of the main things that you’ve accomplished for your clients?

-Soken: Iv’e helped a lot of my clients cdevelop a better understanding of their life and what they’re about.
+Soken: I’ve helped a lot of my clients develop a better understanding of their life and what they’re about.
 And though it’s not the main focus, oddly, people always end up making more money when they work with me.

 I was working with partners in a company and I encouraged them to use their business as a way of making their life more meaningful.
 I worked closely with them to develop a training course on mindful leadership, which went on to win an award form the American Management Association.
 The course also became a source of royalty income for them, which had the effect of helping to double their income, and I think they went on to establish a consulting company for critical thinking based on the material and work we covered in our sessions together.